neumovelab/myoassist/docs/control-optimization/Processing_Results.md

+---
+title: Processing Results
+parent: Control & Optimization
+nav_order: 6
+layout: home
+---

-# Processing and Visualizing Results
+# Processing Results

 This guide explains how to use the processing pipeline located in `myoassist_reflex/processing/` to analyze and visualize the results of your optimization runs.